Cheukting/py03_101/README.md

 }
 ```

-As a class method, the first argument is a pointer to the Python class `Attendee` itself.
+As a class method, the first argument is a smart pointer to the Python class `Attendee` itself *([check here](https://pyo3.rs/v0.21.2/types#pyo3s-smart-pointers) for explanation regarding `Bound` smart pointers)*.
 We can then use `getattr` to get back the value of the attribute `cur_reg_num` and then convert it to a Rust integer using `extract`.
 Both methods will return a `Result` therefore we add the `?` to get back the value if `Ok`.
 We then use `setattr` to increate the class attribute by 1 and then add the number to our new attendee created.

 Also, don't forget to add this:
 ```